Walker-Xin/tutorial/second_year/talk/script.md

 ## Slide 25

 We have undergone a journey that started with the simple Newton's laws and Euler methods and progressed all the way to simulating some of the most extreme objects in the universe.
 There are two key messages that unpin this journey.
 The first one, being the more philosophical, is that physical theories often share common features where similar mathematical structures are observed.
 The second one, being more practical, is the interplay between the power of computation and the power of human wisdom.
 While the computer can solve some of the immediate problems by brute force, ingenuity of us scientists is often what prevails in solving the most difficult problems.
-We have seen ChatGPTs excelling in casual conversation, but it scientific reasoning is still lackluster.
+We have seen ChatGPTs excelling in casual conversation, but it scientific reasoning is still lacklustre.
 Perhaps what we discussed today is a good example of how human wisdom is still essential, and it is certainly my hope that this will remain true for a long time to come.